molgenis/RD-Registry/README.md

 Rare Disease (RD) patient registries are spread across Europe.
 The EU set out to make it possible for all European Reference Networks (ERNs) to develop RD registries to provide researchers, healthcare providers, patients and policy-makers with a consistent instrument to improve knowledge, diagnosis and treatment of rare diseases.
 This work is part of the [3rd Health Programme Work Plan](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/pj-01-2019).

 [MOLGENIS](https://www.molgenis.org) is a tool to make RD registries.
 For 4 ERNs we started working on implementing their needs to make a ERN specific RD registry.

-ERN involved are:
+The use cases are:
 * [Genturis](https://www.genturis.eu/l=eng/Home.html)
 * [SKIN](https://ern-skin.eu)
 * [ITHACA](https://ern-ithaca.eu)